-These vanilla birthday cake protein balls are perfect for when you’re craving a small afternoon snack or post-gym pick-me-up
+These vanilla birthday cake protein balls are perfect for when you’re craving a small afternoon snack (i.e. VANILLA CAKE!), or in need of a post-gym pick-me-up.

-Unlike bliss balls, which tend to require lots of dates, syrup, nut butter and coconut oil for moisture and flavor, these protein balls mainly derive their cakey texture and flavor from chickpeas and vanilla protein powder.
+Unlike bliss balls, which tend to require heaps of dates, syrup, nut butter, and coconut oil for moisture and flavor, these protein balls derive their cakey texture and flavor from chickpeas and vanilla protein powder.

-Packed with TWO forms of plant-based protein: chickpeas and pea protein powder, these protein cake balls truly live up to their namesake!
+These snack balls are packed with TWO forms of plant-based protein: chickpeas and pea protein powder.

-You can totally swap out the pea protein for another protein powder of choice, just make sure it’s vanilla-flavored for best results.
+You can totally swap out the pea protein for another plant-based protein blend of choice (although you may have to slightly adjust the other ingredient amounts)– just make sure it’s vanilla-flavored for best results.

 Vanilla Birthday Cake Protein Balls

 - 1/2 cup (~90 g) chickpeas, thoroughly rinsed and drained